shantnavagarwal/Acraea_Controller/ReadMe.md

 - Data logging is not working right now.
 This needs to be debugged
 - The sensor data is updated by refreshing the webpage every 5 seconds.
 We can improve this by using Javascript instead.
 This will reduce the load on the ESP32 and improve user experience.
 - Allow user to set threshold and container depth through the webpage itself.
+- Determine the optimal head of water given the current state of system.
 - Make it modular and use OOP.
 Rewrite the code such that this functionality is available as a class with configurable pin numbers.
 This will allow a user to control multiple Acraea modules using a single ESP32.
 Optimize performance throught the already implemented FreeRTOS functionality by creating a separate process for each class object.
 - Cloud based data logging.
 Might add costs for the user in terms of subscription fees.
 - Push notifications using [Local push connectivity](https://developer.apple.com/documentation/networkextension/local_push_connectivity).
 Requires building a companion app but is a good to have feature.